Interdisciplinary Approaches to Managing Health of Fish and Wildlife

-The deadline for submitting an oral presentation abstract has now passed, but abstracts for posters and displays are welcome and encouraged.
+The deadline for submitting an oral presentation abstract has now passed, but abstracts for posters and displays are still welcomed and encouraged.
 Time will be available on both Day 1 and Day 2 for mingling, networking, and discussion focused at poster presentations and displays.
-To guarantee that your poster or display can be accommodated, please send title, abstract, or description of your display, a short bio, and full contact information by January 19, 2018.
+To guarantee that your poster or display can be accommodated, please send title, abstract, or description of your display, a short bio, and full contact information by March 30, 2018.
 Your abstract will be included in the forum proceedings.
 The primary author of a registered poster or display will receive the membership discount on registration fees.

 Submission guidelines for presentations, posters, and summary papers appear on our website here

 Registration for this conference includes 2-days worth of presentations including the keynote speakers, all catering and field trip opportunities.